-Sagal is a single mother of two children ages seven and nine.
+Sagal is a single mother of two school-age children.
 Together, they make their home in south Seattle.

 We congratulate Sagal and the hundreds of individuals who have dedicated their lives to our healthcare while building a prosperous future for themselves and their families.